krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 Such presences can represent estimates, forecasts, or confidence-weighted
 projections—and as we'll see, they can be reasoned about and computed with just like any other kind of presence.

+#### "Batch size" in software

+Let’s consider another, more familiar example.
+There are well-understood benefits to delivering software more frequently, in smaller batches, and modern software engineering practices encourage teams to adopt this delivery model instead of relying on infrequent, large batch deliverables.

+For companies with legacy processes built around large batch delivery, and looking to measure progress on the journey toward smaller batches, the state-of-the-art metrics used to guide the transition are *deployment frequency* and *lead time for changes* — two of the four key DORA metrics considered gold standards in the industry [@forsgren2018].

+However, both deployment frequency and lead time for changes are *proxies* for batch size.
+And like all proxies, they are imperfect measurements of the true quantity of interest, often providing little insight into the *causal drivers* that shape the proxies themselves.

+With the presence calculus, we have a different way to model this problem.
+We can define a system of presence density functions, where:

+- *Elements* are code branches,
+- *Boundaries* are stages along the path to production, and
+- The *presence density function* of each branch is the number of unmerged lines of code on the branch as a function of time.

+Under this model, *batch size* becomes the total number of unmerged lines of code across the system at any given point in time — a quantity that is directly measurable using the machinery of presence calculus.

+With modern tooling, it is entirely feasible to instrument such a model in a real-world delivery system and keep it updated in real time.

+This kind of real-time, direct model has several important advantages over measuring the proxy metrics deployment frequency and lead time for changes after the fact.

+Here are some benefits of this approach [^F-forward-reference]:

+[^F-forward-reference]: The details here depend on ideas we will develop later in the document.
+The key point is that the presence calculus gives us tools to accurately represent the time-varying behavior of the actual system property we care about, rather than relying on statistical proxies.
+This also gives us stronger protection against Goodhart’s Law [@muller2018].

+- It directly represents and measures the variable of interest, batch size -  rather than proxies - in real time.
+- Deployment frequency and lead time for changes become *derived values*, computable directly from the system using the calculus.
+Still useful for metrics and reporting but not the focus of improvement.
+- It gives us access to the *input drivers* of batch size, enabling interventions at the cause rather than the statistical output.
+- It allows us to *trace batch-size behavior* to both individual components (branches, repositories, developers, etc.) and to *emergent effects* from interactions over time.
+- It gives us both *leading and lagging indicators*, and allows us to reason about the *dynamics that connect them*, all within a mathematically coherent, real-time model.

+These are all substantial improvements over the status quo measurement techniques in DevOps and it all falls out of the representation and computation machinery of the presence calculus we describe in this document.
+This also means the presence calculus gives an precise mathematical model that lets us directly _observe_ the relationship between batch size and the two DORA metrics in any given delivery context in real time.

 #### The effects of interruptions